jon-heard/obsidian-inline-scripts/README.md

 Notice that shortcut #1 returns an array of strings, but if you type `;;firstname;` (`!!firstname!` on mobile), then the expansion is "FirstName: John".
 This is true for shortcut #2 as well (expanding into "LastName: Smith").

 If you type `;;fullname;` (or `!!fullname!` on mobile), the expansion is "FullName: John Smith".
 This is because the array it returns is ["FullName: ", "John", " ", "Smith"].
-THIS is because the two calls to getExpansion get the result from shortcuts #1 and #2, which are arrays, then the `[1]` turns the array into just the second string of the array.
+THIS is because the two calls to getExpansion get the result from shortcuts #1 and #2, which are arrays, then the `[1]` gets the second string of that array.

+Note: There is a variable "isSubExpansion" accessible from any Expansion script.
+It is true if the Expansion script was triggered from another Expansion script (by calling "getExpansion(text)").

 ***
 ***